Just for Fun: Celebrate Tokyo 2020 With Olympic Facts & Name Labels For All Your Kit!

 If the Olympics have got your family fired up for a summer of sport, you've probably got a mountain of kit to contain.
 There's a different kit for every sport and most kit is similar (if not identical) in appearance.
 These items disappear all too easily when taken into shared spaces and facilities like changing rooms.
 Stick on name labels are the perfect way to keep all your family’s gear safe and sound.

 You simply need to stick your name labels onto each item you want to label.
 To label clothing and fabric items, apply your name labels onto the wash-care label.
-To label footwear, apply Stikins onto the side wall or beneath the tongue.
+To label footwear, apply your labels onto the side wall or beneath the tongue.

-Stikins are available in four pack sizes of 30, 60, 90, or 120 name labels.
+We supply four pack sizes of 30, 60, 90, or 120 name labels.
 You can order online or by phone.
 We print and post name labels Monday to Friday up to 3pm.
 This means we despatch all orders same or next working day.
 Standard delivery is free and uses Royal Mail’s first class service.
-You can upgrade to Royal Mail’s Special Delivery Guaranteed service (£6.30) to guarantee delivery by 4pm on the next working day.